-Is this the real thing or is this just fantasy?
-Caught in a landslide, no escape from reality.”
+Is this the real life?
+Is this just fantasy?
+Caught in a landslide, no escape from reality.

 – Queen, Bohemian Rhapsody